Take a walk through the mapping and lighting mind of Belgian mapper and BeastSaber Editor, Pixelguy!

 Q. Do you believe that the mapping ‘meta’ is currently in a healthy state?
 If not, what do you feel would help to bring the ‘meta’ to a good place?

 A. Down-out notes are too often used as a forehand hit, while up-in notes almost always get used as backhand hits.
 In my opinion, it feels much better the other way around.
 I respect that some, if not most, people enjoy it the way it is right now though.
+But I never stop there, now I have several ideas for further development.
+This does not apply to notes, but to the development of gambling for Canadian casinos, we have already concluded several agreements with the best paying online casino that are concerned about the quality of the software on their sites.

 Q. Is there a mapping practice that most mappers frown upon, that you happen to think can be used really well in the right hands?